RFurze/OpenFoam-Wet-Canopy-Evaporation/README.md

 - Moisture is generated as a source activated by the presence of a leaf area density
 - Buoyancy effects on the moisture are not modelled, turbulent transport is considered the dominant effect

+Convergence issues occur if a coarse leaf area density field is defined.
+A python code has been included in /Utilities/ for creating a file in the required format to be placed in /setups.orig/Canopy/system/setFieldsDict.

 # Steady State
+## Inlet/Outlet (2D)
+The inlet/outlet cases use an analytical profile for the flow in the atmospheric boundary layer.
+The approach in this code looks at the flux from an isolated woodland patch.

-## Cyclic (Not finalised)
+## Cyclic (1D)
 The cyclic cases attempt to find a steady state solution assuming an infinite canopy in the streamwise direction.
 The code can be adapted to create a infinite recurrence of patches and clearings to establish the impact of woodland edges.

-## Inlet/Outlet (Not finalised)
-The inlet/outlet cases use an analytical profile for the flow in the atmospheric boundary layer.
-The approach in this code looks at the flux from an isolated woodland patch.

 # Transient (Not finalised)
 The transient simulation uses the profiles from a steady state simulation in the absence of a woodland to initialise the flow for a transient solver.